Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 ### fibreType

 The fibre type codelist is a subset of [ITU-T recommendations](https://www.itu.int/rec/T-REC-G/en) that describe characteristics of optical fibre and cables.
-It is used to categorise the type of fibre used in a link.
+It is used to categorise the type of fibre used in a span.

 ```{csv-table-no-translate}
 :header-rows: 1